Otter Pops

 Otter Pops are a brand of freeze pops sold in the United States.
-The product consists of a clear plastic tube filled with a fruit-flavored liquid and is one of the earliest brands of this dessert.
+The product consists of a clear plastic tube filled with a fruit-flavored, often artificially colored liquid.
+It is one of the earliest brands marketing a rendition of this dessert.

-Some varieties claim to contain 100% fruit juice, mostly apple juice.
-This variety was clear, as it also removed any artificial colors.
-Otter Pops are a frozen treat, but stores generally sell them at room temperature for the consumer to later freeze at home.
+Some varieties claim to contain 100% fruit juice, mostly apple juice, and appear clear, as though no colors are added.
+Otter Pops are marketed as a frozen treat, but stores generally sell them at room temperature for the consumer to later freeze at home.

 Background

 National Pax introduced Otter Pops in 1970, in competition with Jel Sert's similar product, Fla-Vor-Ice.
 As of 1990, the product was manufactured by Merrytime Products Inc. of Marshall, Texas.

 In 1996, Jel Sert acquired the rights to Otter Pops as well.
 During the 2000s, Jel Sert modified the Otter Pops recipe to add more fruit juice.

 The company's manufacturing facilities are in West Chicago, Illinois.
 Otter Pops come in 1-, 1.5-, 2- and 5.5-ounce serving sizes.
 They also come in 10 flavors, each named after a different character: